pauldbentley/pauldbentley/content/posts/perform-basic-string-formatting-in-c-sharp/index.md

     - freecodecamp-csharp
 ---

-This question looks at how to format a string using string interpolation.
+Learn about interpolated strings in c# and how to use them to format strings.

 <!--more-->